mptrsen/dissertation/README.md

 Requires XeTeX.

-## To Do

-Missing figures:

-- te-coverage-in-insect-genomes-both
-- COI-tree-with-genome-sizes-log

 ## Acknowledgements

 This beautiful thesis was possible using the [Dissertate](https://github.com/suchow/Dissertate) LaTeX template by [Jordan Suchow](http://suchow.io).
 Thank you for making it available!